 Shallow Waters exhibition

-The action takes place somewhere along the River Tech in Céret, an escarpment of the French Catalan region, on a hot summer’s day.
-A family takes to the cold waters of a shallow bend in the current to escape the heat.
+In her new London show, Rubin invites the viewers into an intimate exploration of family life on a hot Summer’s day along the River Tech in Céret, nestled in the French Catalan region.
+She captures her family, at first restless, agitated by the heat, hunger and fatigue, then yielding to the joys of the cool waters.
 We are transported by the tranquillity of the landscape and the casual framing of the compositions to an almost dreamscape, an echo of another place, another time.

 Silia Ka Tung, Curator